alexjh/scf-wiki/How-to-Install-SCF.md

   Stop watching when all pods show state `Running` and Ready is `n/n` (instead of `k/n`, `k < n`).

 * Basic operation of the deployed SCF can be verified by running the CF smoke tests.

-  To invoke the tests run the command
+  To invoke the tests, you must first modify the `kube/cf/bosh-task/smoke-tests.yml`'s `DOMAIN` parameter to match your config.

+  Then run the command
    ```
    kubectl create \
       --namespace=scf \